-‘General Hospital’ Spoilers: Antonio Sabato Jr’s Young Son Hospitalized – Medical Crisis!
+Former ‘General Hospital’ Star Antonio Sabato Jr.’s Young Son Hospitalized For Medical Crisis

 The ex-GH actor turned politician married Hawaiian girlfriend Cheryl Moana Marie in late 2012 in a beachside ceremony in her home state.
 They got hitched a year after she gave birth to their son, Antonio Kamakanaalohamaikalani Harvey Sabato III.
 That mouthful of a middle name means “a beloved gift from the heavens.”

-In late 2016, a little over four years after they wed, Antonio moved to divorce Cheryl and asked for joint custody of their son Antonio III.
+In late 2016, a little over four years after they wed, Antonio divorced Cheryl and asked for joint custody of their son Antonio III.
 The divorce proceedings turned nasty with her making accusations of drug abuse.
 Sabato admitted to struggling with substance abuse in the past but said he’d been clean for years and told TMZ that the rest of what his ex said was “a bunch of lies.”

 Whatever his past issues, it’s evident that Antonio Sabato, Jr. is a devoted dad as he sat worried at his son’s bedside in the emergency room today.
 For General Hospital fans that want to send well-wishes, you can reach out to the actor on social media via Twitter or Instagram.